 In an early Accelerator session, Jason Sylva, a former marketing executive at The Financial Times and The New York Times, discussed how publishers could more effectively use their editorial space to help promote subscriptions.
 You can check that out here.

-Check out previous posts from Inside the Local News Subscriptions Accelerator:
+Check out previous posts from this Accelerator: